kavehmz/kube-for-the-dyslexic/README.md

 I tried to write it in a way that doesn't need you memorizing anything.

-Just try follow the examples, try them yourself.

-You dont need to concentrate.
+You don't need to concentrate.
 Just read through and try the examples.

 I will repeat the concepts again and again through this readme.